devopsctl/gitlabctl/docs/gitlabctl_new_user.md

 ## gitlabctl new user

-Create a new user
+Create a new user by specifying the username as the first argument

 ### Synopsis

-Create a new user
+Create a new user by specifying the username as the first argument

 ```
 gitlabctl new user [flags]